arafel/frogyt/README.md

 	sudo apt-get install python-gflags python-httplib2

-Also the Google Python API.
+The Google API Python module is also required.
 If you have `mr` installed, run `mr update`, after adding `.mrconfig` in this directory to your `$HOME/.mrtrust` file:

 	echo $PWD/.mrconfig >> $HOME/.mrtrust